oracle-livelabs/security/database/advanced/key-vault/key-vault.md

             ![](./images/okv-005a.png " ")
             ![](./images/okv-005b.png " ")

+            **Note**:
-            **Note**: This script okv-ep.sh will automate the process to create the Endpoint, the Oracle Wallet and deploy the OKV software
+            - The script *`okv-ep.sh`* will automate the process to create the Endpoint, the Oracle Wallet and deploy the OKV software
+            - It also downloads the latest version of the RESTful Service utility from OKV server

     - Add your **cdb1** database on DBSec-Lab VM as Endpoint